 Making your event accessible is easier than you think.
-This session will give you a simple accessibility checklist, as well as the processes and confidence that you need to make all of your events accessible, both virtual, and in person!
+This session gave a simple accessibility checklist, as well as the processes and confidence that you need to make all of your events accessible, both virtual, and in person!

 - Dori Kirshner – Matan